bayysp/Covid19Monitoring-With-GetX/README.md

 # GetX Example

+# NOTES MARCH 04 2022
+Breaking changes, by this day i migrating this repository to null safety using Flutter 2.8.1 :rocket: if you still want to see previous version (No Null Safety) , i setup branch `no null safety` 😁

 GetX is super cool library, with GetX you can make your apps Reactive, handling your state management and write less code with high performance

 here i try to create simple apps using mathdroid API, with implement GetX dependency injection, Workers and observer